A phot of legs of racing horses, and scattered grass

 A group of horses looking to the camera

-The ‘yearling’ sales of thoroughbred colts and fillies draw the ‘horsey’ crowd — the monied people.
-Most yearlings sell for tens if not hundreds of thousands of dollars, and the gamble starts right there; with the owners and trainers hoping to ‘back a winner’ and to have the next great champion, or at least recoup their outlay.
+At the sales of Thoroughbred colts and fillies, ‘yearlings’ can sell for tens if not hundreds of thousands of dollars, and the gamble starts right there; with the owners and trainers hoping to ‘back a winner’.

-Racing as a two-year-old puts the horse at particular risk of injury because at this age the skeletal system of these animals is still immature and not ready for the hard training and physical stress of the racing world.
-Regardless, the lure of the very high stakes for the two-year-old races means many owners push trainers to have their expensive animals compete.
+Training and competing pushes these sensitive animals to their physical limits, risking damage to their muscles, bones, heart and airways.
+Being forced to race at just two years old puts horses at particular risk of injury; at this age, these animals are still immature, and their bodies are far from prepared for the physical stress of the racing world.[2]
+Despite this, the lure of the very high stakes for the two-year-old races means many owners push trainers to have their ‘expensive’ animals compete.

 This image contains content which some may find confronting